hwalsuklee/tensorflow-mnist-MLP-batch_normalization-weight_initializers/README.md

 ## Various initializers

-The following initializers for weights and biases of network are considered.
+The following initializers for weights/biases of network are considered.

 + Weight Initializer
   * normal, trucated normal